 Among the most intriguing tarsier facts is that it is one of the smallest primates and the only wholly carnivorous primate alive.
-Tarsiers lived in Asia, Europe, Africa, and North America but now only live on a few islands in Southeast Asia.
-It inhabits the dense forests of Southeast Asian countries like Malaysia, Indonesia, and the southern Philippines.
-These primates have huge eyes and strong hind legs that help them survive in the wild.
+Tarsiers once inhabited Asia, Europe, Africa, and North America, but now they can only be found on a few islands in Southeast Asia.
+The adorable animal inhabits the dense forests of Southeast Asian countries like Malaysia, Indonesia, and the Philippines.
+These primates have huge eyes and strong hind legs to help them survive in the wild.
 Let’s find out more about these little primates.

 1. Tarsiers Only Live In South-East Asia